kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 The second task is going to create a workspace using the user `ws-manager` created in the previous task.
 As we know, it is a workspace admin.

 Workspace is the base for KubeSphere multi-tenant management.
-It's also the basic logic unit for projects, DevOps projects and organization members.
+It is also the basic logic unit for projects, DevOps projects and organization members.

 2.1.
 Log in KubeSphere with `ws-manager` which has the authorization to manage all workspaces on the platform.